JaGeo/LobsterPy/docs/README.md

 ## Future plans:
-Following would be implemented in following releases.
     - Include automatic plotting for COBIs/COOPs
     - Include orbitals into automatic plotting
     - Include lobsterin generation

 ## Contributions
 * Contributions and suggestions for features are also welcome.
 Please write an Issue to describe your potential contribution or feature request.